-When Geoff Bell ’18 organized a Black History Month campaign for Yale Athletics, where he is the assistant director of creative services, he incorporated the theme of “education through inspiration.”
+When Geoff Bell ’18 organized a Black History Month campaign for Yale University’s athletics department, where he is the assistant director of creative services, he incorporated the theme of “education through inspiration.”

 “We wanted to be very vocal in our support and knew the importance of using our status for a positive influence,” Bell said.
-“We were able to tell an amazing story through our student athletes about what Black history means, then and now.
-Now more than ever, we wanted to let their voices be powerful.”
+“We were able to tell an amazing story through our student-athletes about what Black history means, then and now.”